 RPC: Reducing parental conflict: Fathers/male carers group and one plus one online learning

-Co-parenting advice and guidance: Providing group work as well as 1:1 support for families where there is no conflict but would like support around how to co parent more effectively including the whole family.
+Co-parenting advice and guidance: For families where there is no conflict but they'd like support on co-parenting more effectively, including the whole family.
+Group work as well as 1:1 support is available.

-Happy Families Course: A whole family approach the aim being to Improve parenting skills, Improve interactions and relationships between parent and child.
+Happy Families Course: A whole-family approach aimed at improving parenting skills, interactions, and relationships between parent and child.

-Healing together Trauma informed: the team have undergone training to deliver trauma informed programme support children with angry feelings though 1:1 and small group work to in house and within link schools for ages 6-10 years and 11+ focusing on anxiety providing a base and space for young people to regulate their feelings in a safe calm environment.
+Healing together; Trauma informed: Providing a trauma informed programme to support children with angry feelings.
+The service is delivered though 1:1 and small group work to in-house and within link schools for ages 6-10 years and 11+.
+The work focusses on anxiety providing space for young people to regulate their feelings in a calm environment.

-Strengthening Families Strengthening Communities (SFSC): A 13-week programme for parents who have children aged 5-11 years looking at cultural influencers, alternate methods of managing behaviour offering parenting tools to support the parenting journey
+Strengthening Families Strengthening Communities (SFSC): A 13-week programme for parents who have children aged 5-11.
+The service looks at cultural influencers, alternate methods of managing behaviour, offering parenting tools to support the parenting journey

-Talk Focus: supporting families with a child with speech, language and communication challenges from 18 months to 4 years (not in an education setting)
+Talk Focus: Support for families with a child with speech, language and communication challenges from 18 months to 4 years.
+This service is not in an education setting.

-Let’s Play Together: A structured play group for 4 weeks for families with children 0-4 in need of a more intensive support focusing on playing together, reading time together, managing routines and behaviour
+Let’s Play Together: A structured play group for 4 weeks.
+The service is for children aged 0-4 in need of a more intensive support.
+It focusses on playing together, reading time together, managing routines and behaviour

-Triple P: Building parents skills to help them raise confident healthy happy children and teenagers, enjoy stronger family relationships, and create protective safe environments
+Triple P: Building parents skills to help them raise confident, healthy, happy children and teenagers.
+The work encourages stronger family relationships, and create protective safe environments.

-Special Play Times: An evidence-based parenting session focussed on those on the journey to diagnosis, just diagnosed or with concerns of emerging SEND.
-The team offer practical support advice & strategies to help parenting a child with challenging behaviours, advice around home learning & environments
+Special Play Times: An evidence-based parenting session for those: being diagnosed, just diagnosed, or with concerns of emerging SEND.
+The team offers advice and strategies to help parenting a child with challenging behaviours, advice around home learning and environments

-Fathers Group: Focussed on engaging working dads in the universal offer where evidenced based parenting strategies & developmental advice can be provided.
-It also offers an opportunity for fathers to build a network within the community
+Fathers Group: Focussed on engaging working dads in the universal offer.
+We provide evidenced based parenting strategies and developmental advice.
+There is also an opportunity for fathers to build a network within the community.

-Weaning Workshop & Parties (including specialist): To support families’ journey when introducing healthy solid foods alongside breast or bottle feeding.
+Weaning Workshop & Parties (including specialist): To support families’ who are introducing healthy solid foods alongside breast or bottle feeding.

 Our licensed external programmes

-- Own my life: 12-week online or in-person course to help women who have been subjected to abuse to regain ownership of their lives
+- Own my life: 12-week online or in-person course to help women who have suffered abuse, to regain ownership of their lives.

-- Brilliant Parents: A range of workshops provided to support families on key parenting topics eg; Building teenager survival skills
+- Brilliant Parents: A range of workshops for families on key parenting topics, such as building teenager survival skills.

-- Learn Harrow: Providing a range of Baby Massage, First Aid & Ante-natal courses
+- Learn Harrow: Providing a range of baby massage, first aid and ante-natal courses.

 Key Partnerships for parenting support